GoogleCloudPlatform/active-assist/remora-project-cleaner/README.md

 *Remora removes projects when it runs and determines that: three sets of emails were sent, the TTL has expired, and the project is still unused.*

-Remora uses sendgrid to send emails.
-This is easy to modify and use a different email provider, Slack, Jira, etc.
+Remora can use sendgrid to send emails, it can also create Jira tickets.
+This is easy to modify and use a different provider.

 ### APIs and products used